jzxu0622/mati/README.md

 # Notes
 1. There are two microstructural imaging methods are included in the current version 1.0, i.e., IMPULSED and MRI-cytometry, which fit mean cell size and cell size distribution, respectively.
+2. A JOINT model was added to account for the influences of transcytolemmal water exchange.